Nala is a frontend for APT, so you can have prettier output, faster downloads of packages, and a history. Here’s how to use it!

 apt is trying to accomplish while installing or upgrading.
 And this is where Nala comes on the scene.

 The goal of Nala is to fix this problem by removing some redundant messages, improving package formatting, and using color to illustrate what will happen with a package during installation, removal, or upgrade.

 There were ultimately three significant reasons why using Nala instead of APT.

 Parallel downloads are the most compelling argument to choose Nala over APT.

 As you probably know, APT downloads only one package at a time, while Nala may download multiple at once.
-Nala can download up to 16 packages per unique mirror in your
+Nala can download up to 16 packages per unique mirror from your

 sources.list file.
 Therefore, it can theoretically download 16 times quicker than APT.

 Nala has a limit of two threads per mirror to reduce how hard you hit mirrors.
-To enhance download speeds even more, Nala alternates downloads between available mirrors.
+In addition, Nala alternates downloads between available mirrors to enhance download speeds even more.
 So, if a mirror fails, Nala goes on to the next until all defined mirrors have been exhausted.

 2. Select the Fastest Mirror

 netselect-apt in most cases.
 But